 Last April, Sarah Newton wrote a marvelous two-part review of Moon Design’s Pavis: Gateway to Adventure, the third (and easily the most massive) edition of a fantasy setting I first enjoyed 30 years ago.

 Getting my hands on one proved to be more challenging than I expected, however.
 Apparently, the first printing sold out quickly and I had to wait until it was reprinted.
-Finally, more than a year after Sarah’s enticing review appeared here at Black Gate, I was finally able to sit down with my own copy.
+Finally, more than a year after Sarah’s enticing review appeared here at Black Gate, I was able to sit down with my own copy.

 Why was I so intrigued?
 Partly it was memories of that marvelous first edition, a gorgeous boxed set from Chaosium.
 Pavis was one of the most ambitious RPG adventure supplements ever made when it appeared in 1983: a completely realized bronze age city, packed with historical detail, strange cultures and cults, maps, thieves, profiteers, and adventurers.

 Most important of all, however, Pavis was a launching point for adventure in Big Rubble, its sister publication, a ruined city overrun by trolls, snakes — and much worse things.
-The subtitle of the new edition is “Gateway to Adventure,” and that’s an wholly accurate description.
+The subtitle of the new edition is “Gateway to Adventure,” and that’s a wholly accurate description.

 The new edition combines both Pavis and Big Rubble under a single cover, adding a host of new material on top of an already well-realized setting.